corerd/corerd.github.io/docs/terms.md

 Conditions.
 If You disagree with any part of these Terms and Conditions then You may not access the Service.

-You represent that you are over the age of 18.
+You represent that You are over the age of 18.
 I do not permit those under 18 to use the Service.

 Your access to and use of the Service is also conditioned on Your acceptance of and compliance with My [Privacy Policy](/privacy).

-# Links to Other Websites
+# Links to Third-Party Websites

-My Service may contain links to third-party websites or services that are not owned or controlled by the Me.
+My Service may contain links to third-party websites or services that are not owned or controlled by Me.

 I have no control over, and assume no responsibility for, the content, privacy policies, or practices of any third-party websites or services.